Which moves faster: a badminton birdie or a golf ball? Which has the higher speed record: a hockey puck or a baseball?

 Golf – 339.6 km/h

 Many think of golf as a lazy man’s game, but the best of the best can hit the ball at insane speeds.
-According to Guinness World Records, the fastest ever recorded drive came from American Maurice Allen who hit a 339.6 km/h bomb at an indoor simulator in 2012.
-On the professional tour, Bubba Watson and Dustin Johnson have each recorded swings of 206 km/h, while long drive specialist Jamie Sadlowski has hit 235 km/h.
+According to Guinness World Records, the fastest drive ever recorded came from American Ryan Winther who hit a 349.38 km/h bomb at the Orange County National Driving Range in Orlando in January 2013.
+On the PGA tour, the fastest club speed in 2017 belonged to Ryan Brehm, who once hit 214 km/h while averaging 206 km/h.
+Long drive specialist Connor Powers hit 246 km/h in 2014.

 Jai Alai – 302 km/h

-The Jai Alai pelota is known as the most lethal ball in sports.
-It is 3/4 the size of a baseball and harder than a golf ball.
-The best in the sport can toss the pelota at speeds of over 300 km/h.
+Jai Alai (aka pelota) is known as the most lethal ball in sports.
+It is three-quarters the size of a baseball and harder than a golf ball.
+The best in the sport can toss the pelota at speeds greater than 300 km/h.
 As a result, Guinness World Records has dubbed Jai Alai as the fastest moving ball sport in the world.

 Squash – 281.6 km/h

 Although squash is played with a hollow rubber ball, the best in the sport can hit it at astounding speeds.
-In the first video below, Australian Cameron Pilley is seen breaking his own world record by hitting two serves that were recorded 176 mp/h (281.6 km/h). in the second video, his brother decided to play his target.
+In the first video below, Australian Cameron Pilley is seen breaking his own world record by hitting two serves that were recorded at 176 mph (281.6 km/h).
+In the second video, his brother decided to play his target.
 Big mistake!

 Tennis – 263.4 km/h

 Milos Raonic is known as one of the fastest servers in men’s tennis.
-However, his fastest serve ever (249.9 km/h at the 2012 Rogers Cup) is only the 5th fastest of all time.
-Australia’s Samuel Groth hit a 263.4 km/h serve at a 2012 Challenger event, but the ATP only recognizes serve speeds from the ATP World Tour and Davis Cup levels.
-Croatia’s Ivo Karlovic has the fastest serve recognized by the ATP, registering a 251 km/h bullet at the 2011 Davis Cup.
+However, his fastest serve ever (250 km/h at the 2012 Rogers Cup) is only the fifth-fastest of all time.
+Australia’s Samuel Groth hit a 263.4 km/h serve at the 2012 Busan Open, a Challenger Tour event, However that one is not officially recognized by the ATP because of the inconsistency in the radar guns at that level of tournament.

 Soccer – 210.8 km/h